 AIA/New Hampshire Scholarship Program

-Open to residents of New Hampshire who are enrolled in an NAAB accredited Architecture program or a program in a related filed, such as Landscape Architecture, Architectural History, Preservation, or Planning.
+Open to residents of New Hampshire who are enrolled in a NAAB accredited Architecture program or a program in a related field, such as Landscape Architecture, Architectural History, Preservation, or Planning.
 Scholarships of $500 to $3,000 will be awarded.
 The application deadline is April 15th.

 AIA/New Jersey Scholarship Foundation

 Between $1,000-2,500, these awards are for residents of certain counties of Northern NJ.
-Application involves form, transcript, letters of reference, and a personal statement.
+The application involves form, transcript, letters of reference, and a personal statement.

 Lists a number of awards for both New York state residents, and others.